 On this guide, we will be exploring the world of gaming routers – covering router technology, gaming router requirements, and our top picks.
 Being knowledgeable about routers is essential in buying a router that fits your network’s needs.

 Without a suitable wireless router, activities like gaming and streaming are severely restricted no matter how much bandwidth you have or how good your wireless devices are.
 An old 802.11n router now will only work in a small household with light internet use today.
+You may have an amazing gaming laptop, or a killer monitor for gaming, but none of it will matter when you are lagging to the seven hells in Game of Thrones.

 Routers are at the center of the your home’s wifi network – don’t overlook it!